Oburah-Peter/comparative-eeg-motor-imagery-classification/README.md

 The 1D CNN also showed signs of overfitting, where training accuracy increased while validation accuracy remained low.

 In contrast, EEGNet achieved the best performance, with a test accuracy of approximately 82.76%.
 This demonstrates that domain-specific architectures are far more effective for EEG signal classification.

-Overall, this project highlights the importance of proper EEG preprocessing, careful model design, and specialized architectures in Brain-Computer Interface applications.